TempeHS/Flask_PWA_API_Extension_Task_Source/docs/README.md

 ![A render of the privacy.html](README_resources\privacy_search.png "The privacy index.html should load like this")

-Ensure your page renders correctly with the following features:
+Ensure your page renders correctly with the test cases:

-1. The page loads
+1. The page renders correctly
 2. The privacy menu item is darker than the other menu items
-3. A search for 'priv' highlights the correct letters in the main body.
+3. A search for "priv" highlights the correct letters in the main body.

 ### Step 10: Setup the cards and request the data from the API

-Extend the `index():` method in `main.py` so it requests data from the API and handles the exception that the API did not response with a error message.
+Extend the `index():` method in `main.py` so it requests data from the API and handles the exception that the API did not respond with an error message.

 ```python
 def index():